MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-jpn-impairment-accounting-fixed-assets.md

 # required metadata

 title: Impairment accounting for fixed assets for Japan
-description: This topic includes information about impairment accounting for fixed assets in Japan.
+description: This article includes information about impairment accounting for fixed assets in Japan.
 author: EricWangChen
 ms.date: 03/21/2018
 ms.topic: article